 Adding a scroll, or in this case an accent plant to the composition is done to accentuate the tree on display and create a sense of harmony.
 An accent plant (or companion planting) can be a (flowering) plant, bamboo, grass, ferns, a moss variety or even some mushrooms.
 It depends on the season, style of Bonsai tree and many other factors what kind and size of accent plant fits the design.

-- Style of Bonsai, trees that resemble a struggle to survive (like a windswept or a growing in a rock styled tree) should be accompanied by a not too luxuriantly growing accent plant.
+Style and size: Bonsai trees that resemble a struggle to survive (like a windswept or a growing in a rock styled tree) should be accompanied by a not too luxuriantly growing accent plant.
 Taller styles, like the literati, can be displayed with a tall grass variety.
+The accent needs to resemble the story the tree tells.

-- Origins, when combining several plants to create an accent plant, make sure these come from similar origins.
+Origins: when combining several plants to create one accent plant, make sure these come from similar origins as we want to resemble nature.

 A successful companion planting is beautiful in its own right, but should not become the dominant part of the three-pieced Tokonoma display.

 Obviously these guidelines should not work to limit your personal taste; overall accent plants are rather easy and inexpensive to grow (and the options are endless).
-Be careful to water regularly, as the small pots and slates do not hold much soil.
+Make sure to water regularly, as the small pots and slates do not hold much soil.